For the complete documentation index, see llms.txt. This page is also available as Markdown.

 Adjusting Color and Size

-Simple changes to the screens color and size can be very helpful for voters with low vision and other cognitive disabilities.
+Simple changes to the screen's color and size can be very helpful for voters with low vision and other cognitive disabilities.
 Selecting Settings in the upper left hand corner of the screen provides the voter with different options.
 Select Color to change the text and background color and select Text Size to change the text size.

 Text and Background Color